Lisa Ingildeeva

 Lisa Ingildeeva (born December 4, 1988) is an Individual Rhythmic Gymnast from Germany.

-Ingildeeva was born in Moscow, Soviet Union.
-When she was 6 years old she moved to Germany.
+Ingildeeva was born in the Soviet Union's capital of Moscow.
+She relocated to Germany when she was six years old.
 In Berlin coaches noticed her talent and sent her to Fellbach-Schmiden to consult the coach, Galina Krylenko.
 Lisa has been the German National Champion in 2003, 2004 and 2005.

 She competed at the 2004 Summer Olympics.